RebelIT/rpIoT/README.md

 ## Deploying it (ansible):
 * You need a working GOLang environment setup
-* Update true/false values in the api_config.json for what endpoints you want enabled.
+* Update true/false values in the api_config.json for what endpoints you want enabled
+* Update http port number for the api to listen on
+* Update statsd host if you want statsd metrics to be emitted on api usage
 * Update variables in ansible_deploy.yml
    ```
     gopath: "/Users/rebelit/go"